 Nike is committed to ethical and responsible manufacturing.
-We uphold international labor standards and are very concerned about reports of forced labor in the Xinjiang Uyghur Autonomous Region (XUAR).
+We uphold international labor standards and are very concerned about reports of forced labor in, and connected to, the Xinjiang Uyghur Autonomous Region (XUAR).
 Nike does not source products from the XUAR and we have confirmed with our contract suppliers that they are not using textiles or spun yarn from the region.

-Nike does not have relationships with the Haoyuanpeng Clothing Manufacturing, Qingdao Jifa Group, or Esquel facilities in XUAR, as was inaccurately reported by the Australian Strategic Policy Institute.
-We do have a sourcing relationship with Taekwang Group.
-When reports of the situation in XUAR began to surface in 2019 Taekwang stopped hiring employees from XUAR to its Qingdao facility and it has confirmed that it no longer has employees from XUAR.
-Through the diligence process Taekwang shared documents that indicate all employees at the facility, including migrant workers from XUAR, had the ability to end or extend their contracts at any time.
+Nike does not have relationships with the Haoyuanpeng Clothing Manufacturing, Qingdao Jifa Group, Changji Esquel Textile or any of Esquel’s other facilities in XUAR, as was inaccurately reported by the Australian Strategic Policy Institute.
+We have been conducting ongoing diligence with our suppliers in China to identify and assess potential risks related to employment of Uyghurs or other ethnic minorities from XUAR.
+Related to the Taekwang Group, when reports of the situation in XUAR began to surface in 2019 Taekwang stopped hiring employees from XUAR to its Qingdao facility and it has confirmed that it no longer has employees from XUAR.
+To date we have not found employment of Uyghurs or other ethnic minorities from XUAR elsewhere in China.

-We have been collaborating with industry associations such as Retail Industry Leaders Association, American Apparel & Footwear Association, National Retail Federation and U.S. Fashion Industry Association and are supportive of the statement released by these organizations on this matter.
-We will continue to actively collaborate with industry experts, partners, stakeholders and other organizations to understand, evaluate and address this critical global issue.
+Nike takes very seriously any reports about forced labor and we have been engaging with multi-stakeholder working groups to assess collective solutions that will help preserve the integrity of our global supply chains, as well as protect the rights of the people impacted.
+We will continue to collaborate with industry associations such as Retail Industry Leaders Association, American Apparel & Footwear Association, National Retail Federation and U.S. Fashion Industry Association as well as with industry experts, partners, stakeholders and other organizations to understand, evaluate and address this critical global issue.